Sweet v. McMahon

 • First, check all email inboxes you have access to and all your spam/junk/deleted filters for messages from the Department of Education (usually from noreply@studentaid.gov).

-• If you check these places and still do not have the notice, please email info@ppsl.org with your name, email, borrower defense number, and application date.
+• If you check these places and still do not have the notice, please email info@ppsl.org, with a copy to sweet@ed.gov, with your name, email, borrower defense number, and application date.

 If you are a post-class applicant from a non-Exhibit C school who did not receive a decision by April 15, 2026, you are entitled to full settlement relief.

-• You should receive a notice from the Department confirming your eligibility for Full Settlement Relief by June 15, 2026.
+• You should have received a notice from the Department confirming your eligibility for Full Settlement Relief by June 15, 2026.
 Your relief should be delivered within one year of receiving that notice.

 Unexpected Balance Changes: As some post-class members have started to see their loans being discharged, others have reported seeing unexpected changes to their balances.
 This is a normal part of the discharge process.
 As the Department of Education and its servicers unwind your loans, your balance may fluctuate.
 This is a good sign: it means your discharge is in process.
 Your relief is still on track to be delivered within a year from the date on your notice of relief.